deepbrook/argocd-cmp-cuelang/README.md

    Building your own minimal image for your use-case is recommended, as it avoids bloated third-party images and minimizes security risks, as the [config management plugins are granted a level of trust](https://argo-cd.readthedocs.io/en/stable/operator-manual/config-management-plugins/#config-management-plugins) by ArgoCD.

+1. **Use a Third-Party Image**
+   Using an image other than `ghcr.io/deepbrook/argocd-cmp-cuelang` will make it easier for your cue workflows to install dependencies (if they're not already included with the image).

 1. **Fetch needed binaries during your cue workflows** This option makes sense for dependencies which you only need for very few or single repositories/apps.
-   Essentially, you'll have to use `tool/http` to fetch a binary from a remote source of your choice, and `tool/exec` to run it (note that `cue`'s standard library currently has no support for unpacking archives).
+   Essentially, you'll have to use `tool/http` to fetch a binary from a remote source of your choice, and `tool/exec` to run it (note that you're limited to `cue`'s standard library and it currently has no support for unpacking archives).

-1. **Use a Third-Party Image**
-   Using an image other than `cuelang/cue` (default) will make it easier for your cue workflows to install dependencies (if they're not already included with the image).
-It's a good alternative to option 1, if you find yourself installing the same tools over and over.

 ## Usage

-The plugin can be used as soon as a `.cue` file is detected in the repository.
+The plugin can be used as soon as a `.cue` file is detected in the source directory.

+Note that you'll need have a module initialized in the source directory or your project's root, if you're intending to load packages.

 ### Generating Manifests with `cue eval`

-By default, the cmp will invoke `cue eval` on the Application's `spec:source:path`.
+By default, the cmp will invoke `cue eval` on the Application's `spec.source.path`.

-Since ArgoCD expects a stream of YAML documents as the output of the command, we can't simply evaluate the `cue` files with `--out=yaml/--out=json`.
+Since ArgoCD expects a stream of YAML/JSON objects as the output of the command, we can't simply evaluate the `cue` files with `--out=yaml/--out=json`.

 As an example, assume the following `manifests.cue` file: